 Simple and easy paper craft.
 Just roll paper strips.

-Paper Quilling DVD Kit for beginners
+Paper Quilling Trial Kit

 Paper Quilling is an art form using rolled paper strips.
 Original decorative designs are created with paper strips rolled, shaped, and glued together.
 Original designs are to decorate greetings cards, pictures, boxes, eggs, and to make models, jewelry, mobiles etc.

 Let's try Paper Quilling with this Trial Kit!

 What is Paper Quilling?
 How do I make Paper Quilling?

 Let's try Paper Quilling right now!
 You can make Paper Quilling basic parts with this trial kit.

 The Basic tips to make Paper Quilling parts